vinceskahan/v5wiki/maxbotix-recipe.md

 TODO: add a sample 'tide' skin

-If you the weeWX reporting structure, you should end up with plots something like this:
+If you use the weeWX reporting infrastructure, you should end up with plots something like this:

 <a href="maxbotix-recipe/tide-plot-weewx.png"><img src="maxbotix-recipe/tide-plot-weewx.png" width="400"></a>